The surest way to choose a marketing automation platform

-Should you put blind faith in the companies that make the most noise, like Hubspot or Marketo ?
-Should you put your money on the players with the longest histories, like Eloqua or Pardot?
-Or should you go the other way, and check out promising challengers like ActiveCampaign and Autopilot?
+Should I trust with eyes closed the tools that make the most noise, like Hubspot or Marketo ?
+Should I bet on the big historical players, like Eloqua or Pardot?
+Or on the contrary, start with promising challengers like ActiveCampaign or Autopilot?

-First off, it depends on your needs, on the size of your company and its complexity, on the strategies you want to put in place, the importance of marketing within your organization, etc. More than anything else, though, it depends on the other tools and platforms you’re already using (or that you’re planning on using).
+The decision depends on your needs, the size of your company and its complexity, the strategies you want to put in place, the importance given to marketing in your organization, etc. But above all above all, it will depend on the other technological tools that you already use (or that you will use soon).

-For us at Adviso, the number one criteria in choosing a platform is its ability to integrate with your existing tools .
-Because your marketing automation platform is a central piece of your marketing stack , on the same level as your CRM, it’s essential that it be able to play nice with the other tools you’re using.
+Because for us at Adviso, the number one criterion in choosing a platform is its ability to integrate with your existing tools .
+Your marketing automation platform being a central point of your marketing stack , just like your CRM, it is essential that it plays well with the other tools you use.

-Let’s start with your CRM, to ensure that these two platforms can speak to each other properly:
+Starting of course with your CRM, so that these two platforms can communicate well with each other:

-As you can see, integration with your CRM is a very important factor, but other kinds of integration natively available with the tool also need to be carefully considered, because these can save you many headaches and a lot of development hours.
-Other types of integration to consider are your e-commerce platform (ActiveCampaign integrates deeply with Shopify, while Dotmailer and Bronto are good choices to use with Magneto), your customer support tools (Hubspot works amazingly with LiveChat while Drift integrates better with Salesforce), as well as your advertising tools.
+Integration with your CRM is therefore a very important factor, but the other integrations available natively with the tool should also be carefully considered, as they will save you a lot of headaches and discussions with your developers.
+Other integrations to consider include your e-commerce platform (ActiveCampaign for example integrates deeply with Shopify, while Dotmailer or Bronto are good choices for Magento), your customer support tools (Hubspot works wonderfully with LiveChat while Drift integrates better with the Salesforce suite) or your advertising tools.

-If you want to take it even further, I would say that integration with Segment should be a critical consideration.
-Segment represents a central hub for managing data, which is the fuel that powers all marketing automation.
-This integration ability qualifies the main players in the market (Hubspot, Marketo , Pardot, ActiveCampaign, Autopilot, Eloqua) but disqualifies some outsiders like Dotmailer or ClickDimensions.
+To go further, I would even say that one of the factors of primary importance would be the integration of this tool with Segment, which represents a central node in the management of data, which is itself the fuel of any marketing automation.
+This ability to integrate qualifies the main market players (Hubspot, Marketo , Pardot, ActiveCampaign, Autopilot, Eloqua), but disqualifies certain outsiders such as Dotmailer or ClickDimensions.

-Finally, the functionalities included in the platform you’re considering should carry the least weight in your decision-making.
-If a functionality is missing from a platform that has all the right integration capabilities, it's highly likely that you’ll be able to find complementary tools that integrate well with your marketing automation (ActiveCampaign and Unbounce or Autopilot and Instapage in the case of landing page builders ).
+Finally, the features offered by the platform you pre-select should only come later in your thinking.
+Because if a feature is missing from a platform that has good integration capabilities, it's a safe bet that you will find additional tools that integrate well with your marketing automation (ActiveCampaign and Unbounce or Autopilot and Instapage if we take the example of landing pages builders ).

-This represents an important change in our industry: the transition from software first to stack first.
-The massive influx of new, niche actors in marketing technology over the past few years has made the idea of a marketing stack more compelling than all-in-one software.
-The best is better together, you could say.
-That’s why a marketing stack made up of several best-in-class tools gives you more flexibility and precision than an all-in-one software living in isolation.
+This is how an important change in our industry is taking shape: the shift from “ software-first” to “ stack-first”.
+The massive arrival of new niche players in marketing technology in recent years has made the idea of a marketing stack more attractive than that of an all-in-one software.
+The best are better together, they say; this is why a marketing stack composed of several tools that excel in their field will be more flexible and more specific than an all-in-one software living in autarky.

-We would even be ready to lose some functionalities in favour of better “integrability” of these specialized technologies.
-Think, for example, of PowerPoint vs. Google Slides; yes, Google Slides have fewer functionalities than PowerPoint, but its integration within the Google ecosystem and its SaaS model allowed it to catch up to the Microsoft software within a few years (I haven't been able to find recent market shares, but the search trends speak volumes).
+We are even ready to lose some functionalities in favor of a better “integrability” of these specialized technologies.
+Think for example of PowerPoint vs Google Slides; yes, Google Slides has fewer features than PowerPoint, yet its integration into the Google ecosystem and its SaaS model has allowed it to catch up with Microsoft's software in a few years (I haven't found any recent market shares, but the search trends are very telling).

 In the end, I won't tell you whether you should choose Hubspot or Pardot or Autopilot.
-Because, of course, "it depends.”
-But one thing is certain: by choosing your marketing automation platform intelligently, on the basis of its integration, you will absolutely be able to build a marketing stack that runs like a Swiss watch, and gives impressive results.
+Because, of course, "it depends".
+But one thing is certain: by intelligently selecting your marketing automation based on its integrations, you will certainly be able to build a marketing stack that runs like a Swiss watch, and that delivers impressive results.